 As the director of common core strategy, Katie is responsible for supporting schools in their transition to common core state standards and aligned assessments.
 She has taught in both charter and district schools in Virginia, Washington D.C., and Florida in a variety of subjects and grade levels with a focus on literacy.
 As an instructional coach both at the school level and for a national network of charter schools, she created scalable professional development practices and curricular resources impacting more than 30,000 students in 40 schools across five states.
 Katie holds a B.A. in History and a Master in Teaching in Elementary Education from the University of Virginia.
 She is thrilled to continue this work with a deep passion for and belief in the students, teachers, and leaders of New Orleans.

 Liz completed her bachelor’s degree at The College of New Jersey, where she studied Journalism.
 As an undergraduate, she provided tutoring and mentorship services to the students of Paterson, New Jersey through summer enrichment programs and as a teacher’s aide.
 Inspired to ensure all students receive a high-quality education, Liz relocated to New Orleans to serve as an AmeriCorps/City Year Corps Member.
 Throughout her year of service, she provided students in kindergarten through fourth grade with academic, behavioral and attendance support at John Dibert Community School.
-She is excited to join the NSNO team as the CEO: Executive Assistant.
+Liz now serves NSNO as the Operations Coordinator.

 Tom holds a Ph.D. in education administration and policy from the University of Michigan.
 He began his career in 1992 as a charter Baltimore Teach For America corps member.
 Tom served as a co-principal of Francis Scott Key Elementary/Middle School and then moved to serve as principal of Mt.
 Washington Elementary School.
 During his leadership tenure at Mt.
 Washington, math scores in the primary grades increased by nearly 30% and the gap between those students with disabilities and their non-disabled peers was virtually closed.
 During his last year as principal, Tom was proud to announce that Mt.
 Washington had the highest reading achievement levels in the Baltimore City Public School system and the school was subsequently named a Blue Ribbon School for the sustained progress made.
 Tom moved to New Orleans in 2008 and while in the city, has served as senior managing director of Program for Teach for America as well as leadership coach and interim executive director of New Leaders for New Schools.
 Tom is the proud father of two young children, Adam and Claire.

-Stephanie serves as the Managing Director of Human Capital Investments with NSNO.
+Stephanie serves as the Managing Director of School Talent Development with NSNO.
 She originally moved to New Orleans in 2002 to teach fourth grade through Teach For America.
 Following teaching, she worked at Tulane University’s Office of Service Learning, where she coordinated college students’ service placements in local public schools.
 She subsequently worked as a Program Design Specialist on Teach For America’s Teacher Preparation Team and as a Project Manager on the start-up team of New Leaders for New Schools in New Orleans.
 Stephanie holds a B.A. in History from Harvard University, an M.S. in Urban Studies from the University of New Orleans, and an M.A. in Sociology from Johns Hopkins University.
-She is thrilled to return to New Orleans and continue working with partners to expand high-quality educational opportunities for students in the city.
+She is grateful to work with partners to expand high-quality educational opportunities for all students in New Orleans.

 After graduating from Northwestern University with a degree in psychology and Spanish, Alyse joined the Recruitment Team at Teach For America.
 During her time at TFA, she recruited new teachers from some of the top universities in the country.
 After two years, she decided to take on the challenge of leading her own classroom, which brought her to New Orleans and her 9th grade students.
 After just a few months, she knew New Orleans was where she wanted to continue her career in education.
 She is thrilled to be a part of the daily work on behalf of New Orleans’ students.

-Davis serves as the Director of Strategy, where he will assist NSNO with building and executing a data-driven strategy to meet the organization’s ambitious goals.
-He previously worked in Chicago for McKinsey & Company, the management consulting firm, and in New Orleans for the Recovery School District.
+Davis, a native of the New Orleans area, serves NSNO as the Director of Strategy.
+He assists with building and executing a data-driven strategy to meet the organization’s ambitious goals.
+He previously worked in Chicago for the management consulting firm, McKinsey & Company, and in New Orleans for the Recovery School District.
 With the RSD, he was part of the statewide team developing Louisiana’s Race to the Top application.
 He received his Bachelor’s degree from the University of Virginia.
 Most recently, he lived in New Haven, CT, where he completed a Master’s degree in Ethics from Yale focusing on social policy and political philosophy.
-After growing up in the New Orleans area, he is thrilled to return and contribute to the exciting renewal of the city.